Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Is this ARB the right first-line option for my blood pressure goals?
+- Is an ARB appropriate for my blood pressure goals?

-- How will we monitor kidney function and potassium over time?
+- How will we monitor kidney function and potassium?

-- What signs of low blood pressure should prompt me to call?
+- What signs of low blood pressure should I watch for?

 Authoritative Sources

-Ready to proceed?
-Order through CanadianInsulin for prompt US shipping from Canada, with temperature-controlled handling when required.
-This content is informational and not a substitute for professional medical advice.
+Order from CanadianInsulin for prompt, express, temperature-controlled handling when required.
+Medical disclaimer: This content is for informational purposes only and is not a substitute for professional medical advice.

 Express Shipping - from $25.00